 - If multiple authors are accessing content and you have no budget: A shared location to store files, like a shared file system or SharePoint.

-- If you have budget: A CCMS (component content management system), like easyDITA, which offers free trials.
+- If you have budget: A CCMS (component content management system)

 - A Publishing tool to create the outputs you plan to deliver to your users: